kappyprasad/lambda-monitoring-script/README.md

 # Lambda Handler for checking status URLS

-This lambda should be deployed once per account, and then triggered by multiple CloudWatch Event Rules.
+This lambda should be deployed once per AWS account & 1 Cloudwatch rule per URL triggered by multiple CloudWatch Event Rules.
-Each Rule will pass in the config of the service to check.

-i.e. to check 20 hosts we have 1 x Lambda + 20 x Rules
+i.e. to check 20 hosts we have 1 x Lambda + 20 x Healthcheck URL Rules in Cloudwatch

+1. Upload the Lambda .zip file to Lambda.
+2. Configure SNS topics
+3. Using CloudWatch Events - configure 1 healthcheck per URL with a cron of 5 minutes and JSON code.

+Thats it.

 ## Packaging